EmmyVoita/EmmyVoita.github.io/_posts/2023-4-9-OpenGL-Parallax-Mapping.markdown

 Parallax mapping can introduce artifacts due to the orientation of texture coordinates across a mesh.
 Variations in the tangent and bitangent directions, influenced by texture coordinate orientation, often result in inconsistencies that make achieving correct results for all mesh faces challenging.
 This issue becomes especially difficult to handle with more complex meshes.

 Blender provides an option to include tangent and bitangent data when exporting objects as .fbx files, which can simplify the process by eliminating the need to compute these vectors manually.
 I utilized this in a different version of the project than the one shown here.
-That method involves importing the mesh using Assimp, which removes the need for a custom vertex array.However, even with the mesh unwrapped using cube projection, a method that should generate accurate tangent and bitangent vectors, the same issue persisted.
+That method involves importing the mesh using Assimp, which removes the need for a custom vertex array.
+However, even with the mesh unwrapped using cube projection, a method that should generate accurate tangent and bitangent vectors, the same issue persisted.

 Through experimentation, I found that flipping the bitangent vector during the creation of the TBN matrix significantly improved the parallax effect.
 While not a complete solution, this adjustment reduced visual artifacts and made the effect more reliable.